Azure VMware Solution private cloud and cluster concepts

 An Azure VMware Solution cluster requires a minimum number of three hosts.
 You can only use hosts of the same type in a single Azure VMware Solution private cloud.
 Hosts used to build or scale clusters come from an isolated pool of hosts.
 Those hosts have passed hardware tests and have had all data securely deleted before being added to a cluster.

 (*) details available via the Azure pricing calculator.

 For each private cloud created, there's one vSAN cluster by default.
 You can add, delete, and scale clusters.
 The minimum number of hosts per cluster and the initial deployment is three.

-You use vSphere and NSX-T Manager to manage most other aspects of cluster configuration or operation.
+You use vCenter Server and NSX-T Manager to manage most aspects of cluster configuration and operation.
 All local storage of each host in a cluster is under the control of vSAN.

 The Azure VMware Solution management and control plane has the following resource requirements that need to be accounted for during solution sizing.

 |Area||Description||Provisioned vCPUs||Provisioned vRAM (GB)||Provisioned vDisk (GB)||Typical CPU Usage (GHz)||Typical vRAM Usage (GB)||Typical Raw vSAN Datastore Usage (GB)|